bryceandress/bryceandress.github.io/_posts/2016-07-02-Mr-Robot-CTF.md

 [+] Memory used: 14.832 MB
 [+] Elapsed time: 08:28:21
 ```

 I ended with these results.
 I let it run over night or else you probably could have upped the threads to get this done faster.

-First glance it looks like elliot is must likely an admin of this blog which is great news for us.
+First glance it looks like elliot is most likely an admin of this blog which is great news for us.
 After browsing to appearance and
-themes I decided I am going to edit the archive.php page in hopes of adding a reverse shell.
+themes I decided to edit the archive.php page in hopes of adding a reverse php shell.
 After going to this [page](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) and
-grabbing the php reverse shell I pasted that in the archive.php page and changed the I.P. to
-mine.
-At this point I opened up the nc listener like the post says too and went to the page.
+grabbing the php reverse shell hosted there I opened up the nc listener like the post says too and went to the archive page.

 After doing this a reverse shell opened up in my terminal